binnichtaktiv/DDL-Generator-TG-Bot/README.md

 # DDL-Generator-TG-Bot
-Bot that can create Userscloud and OneDrive direct download links - maybe more file hosts in the future..?
+Telegram Bot that can create Userscloud and OneDrive direct download links - maybe more file hosts in the future..?

 Setup: